WilliamRagstad/WilliamRagstad.github.io/content/resume/_index.md

 ## About Me

-Expert in Compiler Design, IT Security, and Full-Stack Development with extensive academic and practical experience from KTH and Örebro University.

 {{< badge >}} Early experience {{< /badge >}}
 Started programming at **11** and have been passionate about it ever since.
 Got my first job when I was just **16** years old.